rezabagusp/mize/README.md

-# Bangun.app - marketing site
+# # Comize - landing

-Marketing site for Bangun.app<br/>
+Cosmize landing site.
 This App is built using NextJS.

 ## Requirement
 You will need `git` and `Node.js` installed in your computer.